bmolnar91/workbook/module_advanced_enterprise_general.md

 #### What is Dependency Injection?

+Classes have "dependencies" they call methods on.
+Most people call them "variables" or more precisely "instance variables".

+You could set the dependency (variable) via a setter method or even via reflection, you should choose your way.
+But using constructors is the most popular one.

+You can have the dependency be an interface or an abstract class and then polymorphically pass in some implementation.

+Also DI facilitates a very important principle, **Separation of Concerns**, because:

+- Many times is not a given class' responsibility to instantiate the things inside it.
+- Your code will be more modular, as the outside world can decide what exactly it should be (to make it super modular you could make it an interface).

+Dependency Injection can also refer to a **software library** that provides DI functionality and allows automating many of the tasks involved in Object Composition, Interception, and Lifetime Management.
+DI Containers are also known as Inversion of Control (IoC) Containers.
+(E.g. Spring Boot, ASP.NET Core).

+At the very least, a DI Container allows Auto-Wiring, which is the ability to automatically compose an object graph from maps between **Abstractions** and concrete types by making use of the types' **metadata** (reflection?) supplied by the compiler and its runtime environment.

+**This typically means that a DI Container will analyze a type's constructor and will inject dependencies into it, without the need of having to specify each constructor argument manually.**

 #### What is the DAO pattern?
 When and how to implement?

 #### What is SOA?
 When to use?